 Better still, invite the principal to come to the classroom and read them aloud.

 Alternatively, invite students to create a thank-you card independently and share it with the group during the next virtual meeting.

 Close by asking:

-Have them work in groups to create a series of questions that would be appropriate to ask their school Principal.
+Have them create a series of questions that would be appropriate to ask their school principal.
 Remind them that the objective here is to learn more about what the job of school Principal entails.

 Review effective interview questioning techniques by asking students to consider the following: